-The State has appointed Goldman Sachs & Co.
-LLC, J.P.
+The State has currently appointed, J.P.
 Morgan Securities LLC, and Morgan Stanley & Co.
 LLC to serve as Dealers and U.S. Bank National Association, as successor to Deutsche Bank Trust Company Americas, to serve as Issuing and Paying Agent for the Notes.
 The Depository Trust Company (DTC) serves as Depository for the Notes.

 The State has obtained a Liquidity Facility in the form of a line of credit, which is provided for in the Second Amended and Restated Credit Agreement, dated as of April 20, 2016 (Credit Agreement) between the State and State Street Bank and Trust Company (Liquidity Facility Provider) which provides a current commitment of \$63 million.
-Table V-9 summarizes, for each authorized and outstanding series of Notes, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2017.
+Table V-9 details the remaining series of Notes, the date of initial issuance, the principal amount initially issued, and the principal amount outstanding as of December 15, 2018.

-Table V-9

-SUMMARY OF OUTSTANDING TRANSPORTATION REVENUE NOTES
+SUMMARY OF OUTSTANDING TRANSPORTATION REVENUE NOTES (December 15, 2018)

-(December 15, 2017)

-Series Designation Initial Principal Amount Outstanding Principal Amount Date of Initial Issuance 1997 Series A \$ 157,763,000 \$ 8,803,000 May 7, 1997 2013 Series A 70,025,000 Total 50,005,000 \$ 58,808,000 November 5, 2013
+Series Designation Date of Initial Issuance Initial Principal Amount Outstanding Principal Amount 2013 Series A November 5, 2013 Total \$70,025,000 \$ 42,655,000 \$ 42,655,000

-Additional Notes may be issued pursuant to action of the Commission subject to meeting certain conditions as described in the CP Program Resolution, such as an additional bonds test.
+Additional Notes may be issued pursuant to action of the Commission subject to meeting certain conditions as described in the Note Program Resolution, such as an additional bonds test.
 In addition, the aggregate principal amount of Notes outstanding, plus the interest to accrue on such Notes to maturity, plus the aggregate principal amount of all outstanding Advances made by the Liquidity Facility Provider, may not exceed the commitment amount of the Liquidity Facility.